LHJE/npc_generator/README.md

 This has created a file called `application.yml` in your `config` folder.

-In that file, paste this:
+At the bottom of that file, paste this:

 ```
 DND_URL: "https://api.open5e.com"